 5. The Data Incubator

 If you are one of the brightest students that are interested in data science, then The Data Incubator got you covered.
 They offer the best students to go through an intensive eight-week Bootcamp.
 The Bootcamp is free of cost, and you only have to pay a tuition fee only when you get hired.
-To get into the program, you need to have the basic knowledge and is looking to grow them more.
+To get into the program, you need to have the basic knowledge and are looking to grow them more.
 They cover the technology stack that is needed to become a successful data scientist.

 6. Founders & Coders

 Founders & Coders are located in the UK and offer free full-time coding courses to students.
-Anyone with interest in coding or programming can join the program.
+Anyone with an interest in coding or programming can join the program.
 They also don’t need to have any pre-requisite knowledge of programming.
 The aim is to transform the students into successful full-stack web developers.
 Also, they mentor the students in such a way that they can join the freelance community.
 This way they can contribute to the community and improve their skills at the same time.

 How to Learn to Code for Free – Conclusion